Christine Darby // Published: January 2015 // Updated: March 2024

 4. Build Accurate Business Listings (Citations)

 Your business may already be listed in popular local directories such as YellowPages or Yelp.
-We suggest you refer to Whitespark’s suggestions by category and by city.
 Accurate listings with these types of sites can help small businesses in two ways: (1) users of those sites will have a better chance of finding you, and (2) being listed in relevant website directories can help your site be regarded as more legitimate.

 If you’ve been in business for a number of years or your address has changed, then there’s a good chance existing citations will be out-of-date.
 Whether editing an existing listing or starting from scratch, make sure to take full advantage of the listing by filling it out completely and linking to your website.
 And remember: